ax2mazhr/WSG-Tool/README.md

 ## Instructions
 1. Place *Run WSG.bat* in the location where you want to create the root folder to be created
 2. Run *Run WSG.bat* and it will automatically create everything for you!

-*if you get issues,try run as adminsitrator*
+*If you get issues,try run as adminsitrator*

 This is not a sitemap generator